tibytinneh/tibytinneh/README.md

 ## About Me
 I am a computer science student in 42 Singapore SUTD.

-I'm interested in becoming a contributing member of society.
+I'm no longer interested in becoming a contributing member of society, I just want to survive.

 <!--
-### Programming Knowledge

-This section concerns all my technical skills involving programming, which honestly isn't much at the moment.
-- Shell-scripting
-- C

-### Non-Programming Skills

-This section concerns all my technical skills which does not involve programming.

-- Well versed with photography equipment (proud sony alpha stan)
-- Proficiency in Adobe Lightroom & Adobe Photoshop
-- Social media specialist across diverse platforms (real and true) -->
+commentszxcv
+  -->
 <!--
 **tibytinneh/tibytinneh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.